practice problem 1

 This agrees with the range of values stated in the table on the discussion page of this topic.

-Solve for terminal velocity this time, instead of drag coefficient.
+But this time we'll solve for the terminal velocity instead of the drag coefficient.

 vt = √ 2mg ρCA